StephenMoir/Capstone/README.md

-Breast Cancer Wisconsin (Diagnostic) Data Set

-Need to cover
-The project's domain background — the field of research where the project is derived;
-A problem statement — a problem being investigated for which a solution will be defined;
-The datasets and inputs — data or inputs being used for the problem;
-A solution statement — the solution proposed for the problem given;
-A benchmark model — some simple or historical model or result to compare the defined solution to;
-A set of evaluation metrics — functional representations for how the solution can be measured;
-An outline of the project design — how the solution will be developed and results obtained.
+BREAST CANCER PREDICTION

+Domain Background

+Breast cancer is when abnormal cells in the breast begin to grow and divide in an uncontrolled way and eventually form a growth (tumour).

+Breast cancer starts in the breast tissue, most commonly in the cells that line the milk ducts of the breast.
+It is the most common cancer in the UK.
+It mainly affects women, but men can get it too.
+[1]

+Sometimes a small sample of breast cells or breast tissue may be taken to help make a cancer diagnosis.
+This will usually be done using either [2]
+1. a core biopsy.
+2. a fine needle aspiration (FNA) or another procedure, such as
+3. a punch biopsy

+FNA uses a fine needle and syringe to take a sample of cells.
+The samples can then be examined under a microscope.

+Problem Statement

-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image. n the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].
+Features are computed from a digitized image of a fine needle aspirate (FNA) on a breast mass.
+They describe characteristics of the cell nuclei present in the image. in the 3-dimensional space that is described in [3]

+These features are then used to predict whether the breast mass is malignant or benign

+The Datasets

+The dataset is available from Kaggle [4] and is described as the Breast Cancer Wisconsin (Diagnostic) Data Set
-This database is also available through the UW CS ftp server: ftp ftp.cs.wisc.edu cd math-prog/cpo-dataset/machine-learn/WDBC/

-Also can be found on UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29
+This database is also available through the UW CS ftp server [5] and on the UCI Machine Learning Repository[6]

-Attribute Information:
+Kaggel [4] gives the following Attribute Information:

 1) ID number
 2) Diagnosis (M = malignant, B = benign)